 1 cup frozen organic raspberries

-1 1/2 – 2 tbsp Jem Coconut Cardamom Almond Buttter (or plain raw almond butter, see note)
+1 1/2 – 2 tbsp Jem Coconut Cardamom Almond Buttter (or plain raw almond butter, see note to substitute)

 2 tsp white chia seeds

 2-3 tbsp unsweetened shredded coconut (optional)

 Using a high-powered blender (or standard blender, see note), add all ingredients except coconut.
 Puree on a high speed for a minute or so until fully blended and smooth – do not blend too long as it will heat up the mixture.
 Stir in optional coconut, transfer to serving dishes and serve immediately – or refrigerate for a few hours before serving (see note).
 Alternatively, you can freeze leftovers.
 Serves 2.

 Banana Note: I do not use frozen banana slices here.
 With frozen raspberries being used, your blender may have a hard time pureeing the mix if the bananas are also frozen (though a rambo blender can handle it).

 Almond Butter Note: If you don’t have the JEM nut butter, try substiting 1 1/2 tbsp raw almond butter.
 Add 1 – 1 1/2 tbsp of maple syrup to taste to sweeten, and also add 1/8 tsp cardamom (or a little more, to taste).

 Chia Note: A high-powered blender will pulverize the whole chia seeds.
 If using a standard blender, try using 1 1/2 – 2 tsp of ground chia.

 Blender Note: If your blender is having a hard time processing the mix with the frozen banananas, add 1-2 tbsp non-dairy milk, just to get the mixture going.
 Don’t add too much liquid or the pudding will become soupy.